-A 3D seismic volume or cube is created by shooting a closely spaced grid of 2D lines and interpolating between the lines to create a "3-dimensional volume" of data that is also referred to as a cube.
+A 3D seismic volume or cube is created by shooting a closely spaced grid of 2D lines and referred to as a cube.
 This volume can then be sliced in any vertical dimension to create 2D lines, or sliced in horizontal plane to create time slices, which represent constant time.
-The volume can also be sliced along reflection boundaries to create "horizon slices" that, more or less, parallel bedding
+The volume can also be sliced along reflection boundaries to create "horizon slices" that, more or less, parallel bedding.